New Review Maps BAP1 Loss in Mesothelioma

 | Mesothelioma in situ | Highest (early event) |

-| Germline carriers | 35% develop mesothelioma |
+| Germline carriers | Elevated lifetime mesothelioma risk |

-BAP1 mutations appear to be an early event in mesothelioma development, often present even in mesothelioma in situ—the earliest identifiable stage of the disease.
+BAP1 mutations appear to be an early event in mesothelioma development, often present even in mesothelioma in situ.
+The earliest identifiable stage of the disease.

 How BAP1 Loss Drives Cancer